 New Students and Finding a Local Specialist

-Students who have a treatment team at home (psychiatrist, therapist) and/or who are on medications to treat an emotional disorder should replicate that team in Nashville by looking at the Counseling Services website for needed resources.
+Students who have a treatment team at home (psychiatrist, therapist and nutritionist) and/or who are on medications to treat an emotional disorder should replicate that team in Nashville by looking at the Counseling Services website for needed resources.
 The Counseling Services staff is happy to collaborate with you about needed referral recommendations.

 Entering freshmen and transfer students needing such services have found it very helpful to contact local psychiatrists or treatment facilities as soon as their admission has been approved.
 Waiting to establish care until school begins can create delays in care.
 Scheduling ahead of the peak times in a city with several universities avoids a distressing delay when an emergency happens.